 Both local and limited express services operate on the Chuo Main Line.
 As a stop on all limited express services, we recommend always using those services when moving to and from Nakatsugawa Station.

-Running from Nagano Station to Nagoya Station, the Limited Express Wide View Shinano stops at the following stations:
+Running from Nagano Station to Nagoya Station, the Limited Express Shinano stops at the following stations:

 *Please note, stations marked in bold / red on the map are stops on all services.
 Those not marked in bold are only serviced by certain services throughout the day.

 To reach Nakatsugawa from Nagano takes around 125 to 130 minutes and from Nagoya takes around 50 minutes.
-For further details please refer to our ‘Limited Express Shinano’ page.
+For further details see our ‘Limited Express Shinano Line Timetable’ page.

 The region has long been a hidden gem among the highlights of Nagano yet in recent years, an increasing number of international visitors has discovered the beauty of the Nakasendo Trail and its historic ‘shukubamachi’.
 As one of five major ‘highways’ during the Edo Period (1603 to 1868), the Nakasendo was largely used to transport people including feudal lords and their families between Kyoto and Edo – now called Tokyo.
 Translating as ‘Road in the Mountains’, the Nakasendo consolidated many ancient routes and paths into an official highway through the centre of the country – Japan’s beautiful mountainous heartland.